chrisjbillington/git-nautilus-icons/README.md

 ## Installation

+`git-nautilus-icons` also supports Nemo and Caja.
+To install it for Nemo or Caja, replace "nautilus" everywhere it appears below with "caja" or "nemo".
+Everything is exactly the same since nemo and caja are forks of Nautilus that have not changed anythng relevant to this extension.

-`git-nautilus-icons` requires `python-nautilus`, the python `pathlib` library and the python `enum34` library.
+`git-nautilus-icons` requires `python-nautilus` (or `python-nemo` or `python- caja`), the python `pathlib` library and the python `enum34` library.
 On Ubuntu these are installable with: `sudo apt-get install python-pathlib python-nautilus python-enum34`

 to install `git-nautilus-icons`, put the single python file `git-nautilus- icons.py` in `~/.local/share/nautilus-python/extensions`, and put the icons